 Initially, it wasn’t very successful, as neither party complied with the rules of the agreement.
 However, Henry III later reissued the charter and it eventually became part of English law.

 Today it is one of the most famous documents in the world and one of the most influential documents in British history.
-It is now a powerful symbol of liberty and has inspired many famous people.
+It represents a powerful symbol of liberty and has inspired many famous people.
 The most famous clause gave all “free men” the right to justice and a fair trial.
+It is considered to form the basis of modern democracy.

 Refreshments at Runnymede